 Pressure washers are great, they help us clean our patios, cars and many other areas of your home.
 Often, over time wear and tear can lead to your trusted pressure washer to fail.
 A somewhat natural fault of a pressure washer is the pump.

 This article can help you identify the most common indicators as to when your pump has begun to falter.
 We will look at three varying signs that your pressure washer pump could be faulty.

 Following this guide will give you some insight on how to easily diagnose and possibly service and repair your pressure washer.

-Leaks are a very common problem with pressure washers most usually causes because of perished seals or faulty components.
+Starting our list, leaks are a very common problem with pressure washers, these are most likely caused because of perished seals or faulty components.

-Remove the case of the pressure washer and then reapply the water hoses - you can then turn the water on but do not plug the machine in.
-The water pressure will then identify which area the leak is coming from.
+To find the home of the leak, you will want to first remove the case of the pressure washer, apply the water hoses and turn the water on, however do not plug the machine in.
+The water pressure should now identify which area the leak originating from.

-If there is a leak in any area of the cylinder head the pressure which stops the machine from running when not in use will quickly disperse leading to the motor to restart or pulse, remember this can either be due to leaks or the seals.
+If you can identify that a leak is coming from any area of the cylinder head the pressure which stops the machine from running when not in use will quickly disperse, this then will lead to the motor to restart or pulse.

-Another cause resulting in your motor to pulse is water starvation, due to a blocked filter found on the inlet, simply remove it and clean out the blockage.
+Another cause resulting in your motor to pulse is water starvation.
+Caused due to a blocked filter found on the inlet.
+To service, simply remove it and clean out the blockage.
 This should be done if the washer is pulsing and not leaking.